When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

 Leadership skills help provide a vision for any business project and motivate your employees to excel in whatever task they’re assigned.
 Leadership is one of the Most Powerful skills for Business Owners.

-There are many different styles of leadership, but the fundamental skills that make a good leader stay the same.
+There are many different leadership styles, but the fundamental skills that make a good leader stay the same.

-Before I close these chapter, there are basic leadership traits you need to be an effective leader as a business owner
+Before I close this chapter, there are basic leadership traits you need to be an effective leader as a business owner.

 Leadership Traits for Business Owners:

 - Strategic Thinking

 - Team Player